GravityKit/GravityView/readme.txt

 * Added: "Enable Edit Locking" View setting to toggle on and off entry locking (in the "Edit Entry" tab of the View Settings)
 * Fixed: Broken Toolbar link to Gravity Forms' entry editing while editing an entry in GravityView
+* Fixed: PHP undefined index when editing an entry with empty File Upload field

 __Developer Updates:__